google/gke-policy-automation/terraform/README.md

 a the Secret Manager secret for storing tool's configuration file.

-Depending on configured outputs, the code will provision corresponding resources and IAM role bindings for Cloud Storage, Pub/Sub or Security COmmand Center.
+Depending on configured outputs, the code will provision corresponding resources and IAM role bindings for Cloud Storage, Pub/Sub or Security Command Center.

 Lastly, the script creates a Cloud Scheduler running once per day to trigger Cloud Run Job.